BigHarryG/CAS-ADS-M3/Final Project/README.md

 # CAS ADS Final Project

-## Data Analysis and Machine Learning
+## About
-Basic introduction on how to perform typical machine learning tasks with Python.
+Final project of the CAS ADS of my choice.
+The obejctive of the project is to predict the number of scored goals of a football game applying machine learning methods.

 ## Project Report Outline
 - Front page with title, author names and emails, confidential statement if needed, abstract